learnlatex/learnlatex.github.io/en/more-14.md

 to XeTeX, and most uses of the `fontspec` package work equally well with either engine.

-LuaTeX also extends TeX in other ways; notably by embedding the Lua scripting language.
+LuaTeX also extends TeX in other ways, notably by embedding the Lua scripting language.
 This may be used for programming in a style more familiar to people used to ‘mainstream’ programming languages.
 It also offers the possibility to access inner workings of the TeX system and